 - Program evaluation tools

 Explore how the qualities you’ve developed in your personal practice start to show up in teaching and group facilitation.
 You’ll practice specific skills that address:

 - Working with youth at different developmental stages

 - Group facilitation and classroom management skills

-- Presenting to administrators, school, and agency staff
+Access tools and resources to present to administrators, school, and agency staff.

 - Join our vibrant, supportive private community of graduates

-Teaching mindfulness techniques to youth is exponentially more effective when it stems from a base of personal practice.
-For this reason, participants must establish a personal mindfulness practice prior to this training through our Mindfulness Fundamentals course or any one of the approved trainings listed here.
+In support of this principle, we require that participants establish a personal mindfulness practice prior to this training by completing our Mindfulness Fundamentals course or any one of the trainings listed here.

-In addition to the Program Team, the online Mindful Educator Essentials also has a Guiding Teacher.
+Each Mindful Educator Essentials course has a Guiding Teacher.
 The Guiding Teacher directs the learning process by synthesizing emerging themes, answering questions, and providing ongoing participant feedback.
 All of our Guiding Teachers have over a decade of mindfulness practice and broad teaching experience with different youth populations.
-Your Guiding Teacher is available to answer questions throughout the course.